Kyrkjenuten

-Kyrkjenuten is a mountain in the municipality of Sauda in Rogaland county, Norway.
-The 1602 m tall mountain is the highest mountain in Sauda and also the 7th highest mountain in the county.
-It is located in northeastern Sauda, about 12 km north of the village of Hellandsbygda and about the same distance southeast of the village of Fjæra in Etne municipality to the north of the mountain, just over the county border with Vestland.
+Kyrkjenuten is a mountain in Sauda Municipality in Rogaland county, Norway.
+The 1602 m tall mountain is the highest mountain in Sauda Municipality and also the 7th highest mountain in the county.
+It is located in northeastern Sauda, about 12 km north of the village of Hellandsbygda and about the same distance southeast of the village of Fjæra in Etne Municipality to the north of the mountain, just over the Vestland county border.